 The Bredel pump’s location on the TOMRA steam peeling system

 Eamonn Cullen, Market Manager Peeling at TOMRA Food, said: “TOMRA is continuously innovating and searching for new technologies to help businesses to reduce waste.
-The result of this in food, is that the use of every piece of food entering the supply chain is maximized to extract its full potential and to minimize waste.
+The result of this in food, is that the use of every piece of food entering the supply chain is maximised to extract its full potential and to minimise waste.
 This is better for the environment, better for business and leads us to more sustainable business processes.

 “The majority of potato processing facilities will collect all steam peeled skin in dry form.
 Some processors still need to use water in the peel separation brush machines, but this is reducing every year.
 It has become an important key performance indicator for the food industry to reduce water usage, to reduce food waste and to improve sustainability.

 “Collecting the steam peeled skin and starch dry enables this material to be used in other parts of the value chain.
 It can be farmers feeding animals or anaerobic digesters changing biomass into biogas.
 These opportunities help maximise the utilisation of every part of the potato and make every potato count.”